vincecancode/kubernetes-course/ingress/README.md

 With ingress you can run your own ingress controller (basically a loadbalancer) within the kubernetes cluster There are a default ingress controllers (nginx ingress controller) available, or write own ingress controller

+Only apply if the traffic is on HTTP/HTTPS, otherwise, can only use the load balancer provided by cloud provider

 ## How it works

 ![image](howItWorks.png)